kulics/koral/book-en/document.md

 E.g:
 ```
-a : int = 1
+A : Int = 1
-b : bool = false
+B : Bool = false
 ```

 Because this language has intelligent automatic derivation, we can usually omit `: type` when the value is clear.

 E.g:
 ```
-a = 1
+A = 1
-b = false
+B = false
 ```

 Since invariable cannot be modified once they have been assigned, we can bind a new constant directly with an assignment.

 ## Variable
 ### Definition
 Variables in this language refer to data that can continue to change after initialization.
-We use `!identifier : type` to define variables.
+We use `identifier : type` to define variables.

+**The identifier must begin with a lowercase.**

 E.g:
 ```
-!a : int
+a : Int
-!b : bool
+b : Bool
 ```
 ### Assignment
 Like invariable, variables are assigned by the same assignment statement, except that variables can be assigned multiple times.